Cyanex1702/Omni/README.md

 6. Background playback, seek, pause, notification controls, and return to the full player.
 7. Try a DRM, live, login-only, or unsupported link and confirm Omni reports a useful failure rather than an endless loading state.

-See `docs/ARCHITECTURE.md` for the implementation map and `docs/ROADMAP.md` for release validation.
+See `docs/ARCHITECTURE.md` for the implementation map and `docs/ROADMAP.md` for release validation

+## License

+This project is source-available and free for personal, educational, and non-commercial use.

+Commercial use—including selling this software, integrating it into a paid product or service, or using it to generate revenue—requires prior written permission from the author.

+To request a commercial license, please contact.